-Safari – East Africa Travel Company if you arrive at Kilimanjaro Airport, you will be met at the airport and transferred to your hotel in Moshi.
+Safari – East Africa Travel Company When you arrive at Kilimanjaro Airport, you will be met at the airport and transferred to your hotel in Moshi.
 We recommend at least one rest day before starting your trek.
 If you are transferring from Nairobi, this can act as your rest day.
 If you have time, enjoy, do a little shopping in the town of Moshi, relax at the swimming pool.

-Safari – East Africa Travel Company a briefing
+Safari – East Africa Travel Company

 Depending on the route you take, the drive to the trailhead can take up to one hour and can be very bumpy.